WHY IS PERFORMING A SUPERANNUATION CHECK SO IMPORTANT?

 However, to ensure you have a comfortable retirement, investing in superannuation is essential.

 We know keeping track of your superannuation can seem an impossible task.
 So, you’ll be happy to know that by following these five simple tips, you will know the status of your super balance and can rest in the knowledge that it’s safe and growing into a valuable nest egg for your golden years.

 STEP #1 – KNOW EXACTLY WHERE YOUR SUPER IS

 Answer this simple question: Have you had more than one job or have moved house and forgotten to let your super fund know?

-If so, you're not alone.
-And, you may also be one of the 5.7 million Australians with a lost super account.
+If so, you’re not alone.
+You may also be one of the 5.7 million Australians with a lost super account.
 As of June 30th, 2016, there is over $14 Billion in lost super just waiting to be claimed by its rightful owners.

 Fortunately, finding out whether some of that lost cash is yours is quite simple.
 All you need to start the process is a MyGov account which is linked to the ATO.
 Just click on the ATO section and go to the “super” tab.
 Here, you’ll see detailed summaries of all your super accounts – even those you’ve forgotten about.

 If you do find lost super, you are probably best to consolidate it into one account.
 This way, you’re only charged one set of fees and there’s far less paperwork.
 You also have a consolidated view of your retirement nest egg and can manage how it is invested more easily.

 STEP #2 – CLOSELY MONITOR YOUR SUPER STATEMENTS

 Most super funds will send you a statement at the end of each financial year.
 This document is great for performing a superannuation check.
 This annual statement contains information on: